min2ha/ukwa-site/content/target/43715/index.en.md

   "start_date": "2016-06-23T10:00:00Z"
 }

-# Change.org: Petition · Tony Hall (Director General of the BBC): New Programmes on BBC ALBA

 A petition calling on Tony Hall, the Director General of the BBC and Rona Fairhead, chair of the BBC Trust to offer BBC ALBA viewers a minimum of ten hours of new programming each week.